dwfwby/Fast-git/README.md

  - Or your opened folder is second in the list, press ctrl+2.
 And so on.

 ## Instalation
-1. Open context menu in sublime text
+1. Open context menu in sublime text (key ALT)
 2. Go "preferences" → "browse packages"
 3. Insert "Fast git" into this folder